 We enjoyed the day at Siegel’s Cottonwood Farm in Lockport at their fall festival and had such a great time!
 There is so much to do there that you can easily spend hours walking around, doing all the activities, having a meal or snack, and picking out some pumpkins and treats to bring home.

-Keep reading for more tips and inside info.
+In fact, there is so much to do, we can’t wait to go back.
+Keep reading for a full overview of everything you will find at the farm, including tips and inside info.
 This article is sponsored by Siegel’s Cottonwood Farm, but all opinions are my own.

 Features of Siegel’s Cottonwood Farm

 Overall, we were really impressed with the balance of activities for all ages.
 With a 10-, 8-and nearly 5-year-old, it’s important for me to find a wide range of activities that they all will enjoy.

 At Siegel’s, there are tons of activities and games for everyone.
 They separate out age groups on the jumping pillow so little kids don’t have to worry about the bigger ones.
 The rest of the activities either appeal to only one age group, or naturally space out the kids.